-I am often asked by my patients "How long should I wait after an early pregnancy loss or miscarriage before getting pregnant again?".
+I am often asked by my patients 'How long should I wait after experiencing an early pregnancy loss or miscarriage before getting pregnant again?'

 These questions usually have several different components.
-One is, when does fertility begin after a miscarriage, and the other is when is is safe to get pregnant again after a miscarriage.
+One is, when does fertility begin after a miscarriage, and the other is when it is safe to get pregnant again after a miscarriage.

 Fertility equals ovulation, and ovulation can be expected within 4-6 weeks after a pregnancy loss, though it can occur as early as 2 weeks after the loss.
-Fertility therfore begins as early as 2 weeks after a loss.
+Fertility, therefore, begins as early as 2 weeks after a loss.

 So there is the answer.
-After an early pregnancy loss or miscarriage you should try and get pregnant within 3 months to improve your chances having a live birth.
+After an early pregnancy loss or miscarriage, you should try and get pregnant within 3 months to improve your chances of having a live birth.